-People interested in HVAC quickly discover why these careers are continuing to grow.
+There are several reasons why these careers are growing so quickly.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?